Monoxido45/CSI/README.md

 ## Installing Dependencies and Package

-To install the necessary dependencies and the EPICSCORE package, follow these steps:
+To install the necessary dependencies and the CSI package, follow these steps:

 1. Navigate to the directory containing the `setup.py` file.